alecmuffett/drafts-not-complete-not-tested-do-not-use/production-ubuntu-onion-server.md

 Notes:
 * text marked *"verbatim"* should be carefully typed/pasted exactly as seen on screen
-  * Generally it is for purposes of security or for later auto-editing
+  * generally it is for purposes of security or for later auto-editing

 ----
 ## THIS DOCUMENT IS INCOMPLETE AND HAS NOT BEEN REVIEWED